 Since everyone on this earth is unique, everyone has different opinions about things.
 Sometimes a person might have the same opinion as you, and sometimes they will not, just like you may have learned from the ice cream flavor question above.

 You may agree or disagree with someone's opinion, but everyone is entitled to —or allowed to have — his or her own opinion.
 That's part of what makes us all so very special!

 In the same way, you can always share your opinion with someone else, but you can't make them have the same opinion as you, because they are going to like what they like.

 That's because they have a different point of view on things than you do.
 They may be older or younger, they may come from a different cultural background, or they may just look at the world in a different way than you do.
 It's not a bad thing, it's just different.

 When you want to share your opinion with others, you can use the vocabulary below:

 Let's practice sharing our opinions using the sentence starters above.
-Talk with your parent or teacher about the topics numbered below:
+Talk with a friend or family member about the topics numbered below:

 - the best fruit

 This time, as you share your opinion, tell why you selected that opinion.